co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 | Robert Jordan     | The Wheel of Time        | A Memory of Light           | [The Eye of The World](https://b-ok.cc/book/984472/9743af)  |

 ### Final notes
 This blog was started mostly as a place to practice some of my writing skills and `html/css`, so please don't take my opinions or anything too seriously.
-If I say something that offends you just don't look at my blog anymore **:P**
+If I say something that offends you just don't look at my blog anymore. **:P**